Skip to content

 Terminal window

-If it times out, check the daemon logs:
+If it times out with no movement, check the daemon logs:

 Terminal window